ryan-mcclue/musings/projects/ble-embedded.md

 MORNING:
  1. review system stats
  2. review comp. info and emb. info
- 3. review interview questions
+ 3. review comp. and emb. interview questions
 reddit: embedded interview questions; intern interview questions

+Here's some other useful things to know when spec-ing an embedded system:

+what is the power source, battery or wall power?

+are there any particular size requirements?

+are there any particular cost targets?

+what peripherals do you need to interface to for sensing and communication?
+Do you need a camera for your intrusion detection?
+Do you need Wi-Fi or LTE for communication?

+does the system have to respond in real time or have any hard deadlines?

+what are the compute resources required by your algorithm?
+Some of the previous questions like whether it was implemented in c or Python or if it's using a framework like tiny ML are all relevant here.
+If you've implemented it in c or c++, it can be compiled for an embedded CPU and you can extract flash and RAM requirements for that.
+If you never want to leave the world of python, you probably need to run embedded Linux, and might pay a size cost power penalty for that if it's unnecessary.

 memory bus set up to transfer 4 bytes at a time on exactly 4 byte boundaries. this alignment is for hardware efficiency if unaligned, and if the hardware supports it, 2 cycles required to get 4bytes

-compare build times of c-gnu11 to c17? majority of cruft worth it?
-2023 embedded survey: c/c++, OS, single-core, wireless, automation, updating existing low power with DMA handling peripheral transfers only

-security big 3: memory (overflow, free), input sanitisation (injection), authentication (tokens)
+security big 3: memory (overflow, free) (really an issue with ASLR, PIE, DEP?) input sanitisation (injection), authentication (tokens)

 heartbeat metrics first to region of flash (global struct->serialize->store); then to central server to store in database

-TODO: apply memfault discussion talking points

 compiler assembly inspection: https://coffeebeforearch.github.io/2020/08/12/clamp-optimization.html

-## Professional
 logs: Once about to ship, add logs so can look at historical data to know program execution/state and ask say 'why didn't this run?'
-TODO: git hygiene (commits, branches): https://www.youtube.com/watch?v=qw_IwxShEow infrastructure as code (i.e. configure server with a file rather than CLI)
+TODO: git hygiene (commits, branches): https://www.youtube.com/watch?v=qw_IwxShEow

-## Wireless
-TODO: would using an external bluetooth peripheral be worth it? or embedded in mcu? or separate mcu esp32?

-esp32 vs stm32
+TODO: HOW-TO-VERIFY?
-HOW-TO-VERIFY?: stm32 better ADC accuracy, lower ISR latency, good documentation, better power efficiency, more IO esp32 binary bloat, xtensa arch
+stm32 better ADC accuracy, lower ISR latency, good documentation, better power efficiency, more IO

-So, seems only use esp32 if need Wifi?
-POF?
-For example, when you set up a wake up pin it will enable an internal pull resistor even if previously you disabled it.
-In my case it led to an unstable wake up and I had to fix the source code in the EDP-IDF.
-No fix in version 5.0 to this issue.
-And it's not a single bug, it happens a lot when I have to dig into the source code of the ESP-IDF.
+Using third party libraries like ESP-IDF opens up to issues like setting wake up pin enables an internal pull-up resistor behind-the-scenes, causing unstable wake times

 ### App-Device
 debugging: https://www.youtube.com/watch?v=uq93H7T7cOQ